-If you, or someone you know, is planning to appeal a ruling of a trial court, there is not much time to waste, and the Rules of Court are very strict.
-Speaking with a lawyer sooner rather than later is important so as to not accidentally lose the right to appeal by blowing a deadline.
+If you or someone you know is planning to appeal a ruling of a trial court, there is not much time to waste, and the Rules of Court are very strict.
+Speaking with a lawyer sooner rather than later is important so that you do not accidentally lose the right to appeal by missing a deadline.

 For interlocutory appeals (meaning appeals of an order from a case that is not completely finished at trial), the deadline for filing an appeal is 20 days from the date the trial court’s order is served.
 For appeals from final decisions of family law judges, and for appeals from certain administrative agencies (like abuse or neglect findings from the Division of Child Protection and Permanency), the deadline for filing an appeal is 45 days from the date the trial court’s order is received, or 45 days from when the agency’s ruling is received.
 Some types of family law cases have specific deadlines.
 For example, a person who wants to appeal the termination of their parental rights has only 21 days to appeal from the date the lower court’s order is received.

 The rules for Supreme Court petitions are different, depending upon whether the appellate court has already ruled on your case, and also depending on which Supreme Court you are petitioning.

 Do I Have Grounds for a Divorce or Other Family Law Appeal?